docpad/docpad/README.md

 DocPad takes that good ol' simple approach of writing files and wraps it with the best modern innovations, providing an awesome intuitive, liberating and empowering solution for HTML5 web design & development.

-## What the features of DocPad?
+## What are the features of DocPad?

-- it is language agnostic, allowing you to write your documents in any language you wish, we already support over 10 languages (listed a few sections later)
+- it's language agnostic, allowing you to write your documents in any language you wish, we already support over 10 languages (listed a few sections later)
-- can mix and match renderers, allowing you to combine languages e.g. eco and markdown with `file.html.md.eco`
+- you can mix and match renderers, allowing you to combine languages e.g. eco and markdown with `file.html.md.eco`
-- supports static and dynamic documents
+- you can write both static and dynamic documents
 	- for static documents a static output file will be generated
 	- for dynamic documents they will be re-rendered on each request
-- provides a liquid layout engine allowing you to wrap a document in an infinite amount of layouts
+- it provides a liquid layout engine allowing you to wrap a document in an infinite amount of layouts
-- provides a in-memory nosql database which you can query inside your documents or inside your app
+- it provides an in-memory nosql database which you can query inside your documents or inside your app
-- can be used as a module inside a bigger application, allowing you to utilise DocPad's generation abilities but do the heavy lifting in your own application
+- you can use DocPad as a module inside a bigger application, allowing you to utilise DocPad's generation abilities but do the heavy lifting in your own application
-- runs great on linux, osx, and windows, as well as node 0.4 and 0.6
+- it runs great on Linux, OSX, and Windows, as well as Node.js 0.4 and 0.6
-- automatic version checking so you know when it's time to update
+- it provides automatic version checking letting you know when it's time to update
-- provides an amazingly easy and simple, but yet powerful plugin infrastructure
+- you can add new features to DocPad easily and simply with its powerful plugin infrastucture
-- provides skeletons which can bootstrap your next DocPad project
+- it provides you with skeletons which bootstrap your next project

 ## When would using DocPad be ideal?